decretist/Dissertation/Chapter0/chapter0.md

 editors intended.
 I then began to experiment with writing Python programs that used regular expressions to extract textual features of interest.
-The fact that the OCP e-text format is not tree-structured the way XML is---textual features have start tags but does not have end tags---makes it extremely difficult to parse, so this was a slow process.[^10]
+The fact that the OCP e-text format is not tree-structured the way XML is---textual features have start tags but do not have end tags---makes it extremely difficult to parse, so this was a slow process.[^10]